AI prompts

 <br />

-For [backends developed from scratch by the Burn team](#backends), an asynchronous execution style
+For [first-party backends](#backends), an asynchronous execution style

 is used, which allows to perform various optimizations, such as the previously mentioned automatic